KIND Bronstein, Gewirtz & Grossman LLC Announces that Nextdoor Holdings, Inc. f/k/a Khosla Ventures Acquisition Co. II Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Nextdoor Holdings, Inc. f/k/a Khosla Ventures Acquisition Co.
-II (“Nextdoor” or “the Company”) (NYSE: KIND) and certain of its officers.
+NEW YORK, Feb.
+29, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Nextdoor Holdings, Inc. f/k/a Khosla Ventures Acquisition Co.
+II ("Nextdoor" or "the Company") (NYSE: KIND) and certain of its officers.

 Class Definition: